Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 The good news is that you may not need an expensive lens to get high-quality results.
 We’ll discuss some of the features and benefits of your lens choice and how you can decide which lens is the best tool for your next photo.

 Your Lens Choice Issues

 Let’s break down some ways your lens choice impacts your photography.
 It’s tempting to think that you need an expensive lens.
 In some cases, that may be true.

 The smart thing to do is realize what you actually need before you go spend money on an expensive lens.
 Your kit lens may do just fine for your needs.

 Here are a few reasons why you may want to consider a pro lens.

-The simple truth is that most lenses have a sweet spot in the middle of its aperture range.
-If you're shooting between f/5.6 to f/11, your kit lens will likely do just as well as an expensive lens.
+The simple truth is that most lenses have a sweet spot in the middle of their aperture range.
+If you’re shooting between f/5.6 to f/11, your kit lens will likely do just as well as an expensive lens.

 For many portrait or product photographers using off-camera flash, this is your sweet spot.